 - You want to keep the original integrity or look of the sofa.

 - You love look the look of tufting.
 Full stop.
 Do it.

-- The sofa/chair/headboard would loose a lot of it’s appeal, like the Chesterfield below.
-This classic piece would loose a ton of its charm without the tufting.
+- The sofa/chair/headboard would lose a lot of it's appeal, like the Chesterfield below.
+This classic piece would lose a ton of its charm without the tufting.